vektra/mockery/docs/template-testify.md

 ---
-title: Mockery
+title: testify
 ---

 Mockery
 =======

-Features for `#!yaml template: mockery`.
+Features for `#!yaml template: testify`.

 Choosing this template will render a traditional "mockery-style" template.
 The section below shows what will be rendered for the given interface.